 Some business activities have a negative impact on the environment.
 You need to understand which of your activities are high risk.
 You can manage risks better by adding environment impacts to your risk assessments.
 It is important that your staff know what the risks are and what they need to do to meet your requirements.

 Ideas for energy actions and targets

-Jersey is working towards an 80% reduction in energy use by 2050.
-For ideas how to reduce your energy consumption visit the energy reduction webpage.
+For ideas how to reduce your greenhouse gas emissions visit the energy reduction webpage.

 Understanding when and how you use energy is the first step in reducing your energy use.
-Eco active have developed some simple monitoring tools that could help you record what you are using.
-We provide regular training on monitoring so email eco active to find out more or for a copy of the monitoring tool.
+Eco active have developed a simple monitoring tool that could help you record what you are using.
+We provide regular training on monitoring so email eco active to find out more.

 Eco active case study: Monitoring use and staff culture